Aliens Infestation: Plot

 The USS Sephora has discovered the USS Sulaco adrift in space after the events of Aliens and Alien 3.
 The Colonial Marines are sent aboard the Sulaco to investigate and recover the life form detected aboard the ship.

 Development

-Aliens: Infestation was developed by WayForward Technologies and Gearbox Software and was originally intended to be a tie-in to the PC and console Aliens: Colonial Marines game.
+Aliens: Infestation was developed simultaneously with Aliens: Colonial Marines, releasing ahead of Marines' completion.
+Because Gearbox Software was busy developing Colonial Marines for PC and home consoles, they chose to delegate the development of a Nintendo DS tie-in to another studio.
+Gearbox chose to contact WayForward because of the latter company's experience in developing the science-fiction action game Contra 4.
+Gearbox, Sega, and 20th Century Fox accepted WayForward's initial concept for the game.

 When doing their research, game director Adam Tierney focused heavily on Ridley Scott's Alien and James Cameron's Aliens as inspiration.
+WayForward hired comic book artist Chris Bachalo to design and illustrate the game's characters; some of Bachalo's temporary names for these characters remain in the final game.
 To capture the films' slasher appeal, while still keeping the player emotionally invested, the development team created 20 unique characters, with the game's dialogue re-written 20 times, to make sure it offered the biggest 'gut-punch' when one dies.
 In conjunction with the game's 'party of four' mechanic, the developers wanted players to grow attached to their favorites, which, in-turn, increased the likelihood of getting one killed.
+The game's difficulty was balanced so that the player would lose unique characters at roughly the same rate they are introduced.

+The gameplay of Aliens: Infestation was inspired by Metroidvania games such as Super Metroid and Castlevania: Symphony of the Night, along with first-person shooters such as Tom Clancy's Rainbow Six Vegas and Call of Duty 4: Modern Warfare.
+This resulted in gameplay similar to a Metroidvania but with FPS elements such as manual reloading and taking cover.
+According to Tierney, the most difficult part of development was the creation of the titular xenomorphs, which were to behave like the creatures in the films but simultaneously function as video game enemies.
+The team chose to include various forms of Alien based on their appearances in different films.